Java-class/TR-Candlestick/README.md

 The Candlestick System computes candlestick charts, a popular visual representation of financial instrument price movements over time.
 It analyzes incoming quote data, aggregates it into fixed time intervals (such as minutes or hours), and generates candlestick data points.
-These points contain information such as the opening price, closing price, highest price, and lowest price within the specified time interval.
+These points contain information such as the opening price, closing price, the highest price, and lowest price within the specified time interval.

 The system continuously updates the candlestick charts as new quote data arrives, ensuring that users have access to the most recent and accurate representation of price movements.
 Users can subscribe to specific instruments or customize